The fitness journeys of Random Ron, Fun Francine, Calorie Carrie and Intense Ivan

 After her contract is up she decides to join her friend who likes doing spin classes early in the morning.
 This new type of class promises to “torch calories” and she’s excited to try something new.
 Her first class was very engaging and entertaining - and felt like a “DANCE PARTY ON THE BIKE.”
 The classes are fun with great energy and she starts to build a great relationship with the cycle instructor, Brittany.
 After a few months, with no warning Brittany had moved on leaving her with a new instructor, Marty.
 Marty’s music is annoying, he isn’t as motivating, and didn’t even learn her name for 2 weeks!
 She feels like she needs to try something else.
 She noticed the gym was advertising an new drum based workout that uses weighted drumsticks that promises to “pound away the pounds.”
 She enjoys the class for a time but it starts to get overcrowded and repetitive.
 She stops working out for a while and is searching for something new.

 After 6 months of starting working out again she finds that she has made little progress towards her goal of losing baby weight.
 Not giving up, however, she begins her search for the next ‘fun’ workout that will be the answer.
-What was the continued breakdown in Francenes fitness journey?
-Well when fun replaces proper mechanics, eating right and the right amount of intensity and recover; Francine’s fitness wheel will only take her so far until there is a breakdown.
-Are we saying you shouldn't have fun when you workout?
-Absolutely not, but fun must be accompanied by the real fundamentals of health and fitness if one wants real results We are now ready to meet Calorie Carrie.
+What was the continued breakdown in Francene's fitness journey?
+When fun replaces proper mechanics, eating right and the right amount of intensity, critical spokes of the fitness wheel are not developed.
+It's important to not dread your workouts but try to find an exercise program that you enjoy that is also grounded in the real fundamentals of health and fitness.
+We are now ready to meet Calorie Carrie.

 Carrie’s main agenda is to be slim and lean.
 She bought a $300 pair of designer jeans a few months ago and her #1 goal is to FIT INTO THOSE JEANS!
 She is obsessed with burning calories but doesn’t realize that some of her other actions gain them back just as easily.
 Carrie works out religiously, but also enjoys 2 glasses of white wine every night.
 In addition, she treats herself every Friday night to happy hour with the girls.
 Carrie has a gym membership where she has access to multiple machines.
 She starts with the elliptical, as she thinks she will burn hundreds of calories every time she steps on.
 Next she moves onto the stair stepper -- to get a “firmer booty.”
 Eventually, she decides to take her workouts home and pursues a Bikini Body home video regime- it is supposed to sculpt your body and tone your butt.
 She wants to continue burning calories, but also have some lean muscle.